1976 Portuguese legislative election

 The 1976 Portuguese legislative election was held on Sunday 25 April, exactly one year after the previous election, and two years after the Carnation Revolution.
 With a new Constitution approved, the country's main aim was economic recovery and strengthening its democratic institutions.
 The election renewed all 263 members of the Assembly of the Republic.

-The Socialist Party won a plurality of votes, almost 35%, and legislative seats, and its leader Mário Soares became the Prime Minister of the 1st Constitutional government on 23 July 1976.
+The Socialist Party won a plurality of votes, almost 35 percent, and legislative seats, and its leader Mário Soares became the Prime Minister of the 1st Constitutional Government on 23 July 1976.
 The lack of a socialist majority forced his party to form an unexpected coalition with the Democratic and Social Center, a right-wing party.
-The nature of this coalition, between a socialist party and a conservative party that voted against the new constitution because of its socialist influences, surprised most Portuguese voters and marked the start of the Socialist Party's right-wing turn that would soon be attacked by all the left due to the new government's measures against left-wing reforms following the Carnation Revolution, mainly concerning agrarian reform, in what was called the PS' putting "Socialism in the drawer".
+The nature of this coalition, between a socialist party and a conservative party that voted against the new constitution because of its socialist influences, surprised most Portuguese voters and marked the start of the Socialist Party's right-wing turn that would soon be attacked by all the left due to the new government's measures against left-wing reforms following the Carnation Revolution, mainly concerning agrarian reform, in what was called the PS putting "Socialism in the drawer".

-The Social Democratic Party (then known as the Democratic People's Party, PPD) won the second most votes and seats, 24% of the votes, but polled 10 points below the PS.
-The Portuguese Communist Party (PCP) achieved considerable gains that reflected its growing influence, mainly in the south of the country, gaining 14% of the votes.
-The big surprise in the elections was the strong showing of the Democratic and Social Center (CDS), which polled ahead of PCP and gathered 16% of the votes.
-Only 19 years later, in 1995, would the CDS surpass the PCP in number of votes.
+The Social Democratic Party (then known as the Democratic People's Party, PPD) won the second most votes and seats, 24 percent of the votes, but polled 10 points below the PS.
+The Portuguese Communist Party (PCP) achieved considerable gains that reflected its growing influence, mainly in the south of the country, gaining 14 percent of the votes.
+The big surprise in the elections was the strong showing of the Democratic and Social Center (CDS), which polled ahead of PCP and gathered 16 percent of the votes.
+Only 19 years later, in 1995, would the CDS again surpass the PCP in number of votes.

-Voter turnout fell to 83.5%, compared with the 91.7% just a year before.
+Voter turnout fell to 83.5 percent, compared with the 91.7 percent just a year before.

 Background

 Ongoing Revolutionary Process

 The previous elections, held on April 25, 1975, elected a new assembly to write a new Constitution.
-The election results gave the two main moderate parties (PS and PPD) a clear majority in Parliament, with almost 38% for the PS and more than 26% for the PPD.
-The PCP achieved a weak result, just 12.5%, while the CDS polled ahead of the MDP.
+The election results gave the two main moderate parties (PS and PPD) a clear majority in Parliament, with almost 38 percent for the PS and more than 26 percent for the PPD.
+The PCP achieved a weak result, just 12.5 percent, while the CDS polled ahead of the MDP.
 The election results started a conflict of legitimacy between parties, the Armed Forces Movement and the Revolutionary Council.
 It was the start of the Ongoing Revolutionary Process, which culminated in the Hot Summer of 1975.